Tools are callable capabilities that extend what AI agents can do beyond generating text. They allow agents to:

 import { z } from 'zod' ;

-const db = flow . env .
+const db = state . env .
 DB ;

 let customer ;